-Poland and Malta: EU capitals of legal harassment of journalists
+Poland and Malta: EU capitals for legal harassment of journalists

 Malta came second (88), followed by France (76), Croatia (54), Slovenia (42), Italy (32), and Ireland (31).

-The figures barely scratch the surface of what's really going on, because court proceedings aside, the rich and powerful also try to silence media via "aggressive legal threats" that lead to retractions and self-censorship.
+The figures barely scratch the surface of what's really going on because, court proceedings aside, the rich and powerful also try to silence media via "aggressive legal threats" that lead to retractions and self-censorship.

-Croatia, for instance, saw 245 new cases initiated against journalists in 2022 alone, but Case was not able to see if all of them met their technical Slapp criteria.
+Croatia, for instance, saw 245 new cases initiated against journalists in 2022 alone, but Case was not able to see if all of them met their Slapp criteria.

-The EU is currently working on an anti-Slapp law that will give judges new powers for early-dismissal of manifestly abusive cases and fines for wrongdoers.
+The EU is currently working on an anti-Slapp law that will give judges new powers for early-dismissal of manifestly abusive cases and to fine wrongdoers.

-The final details are being discussed by the EU Commission, MEPs, and EU diplomats in so-called trilogues.
+The final details are being discussed by the European Commission, MEPs, and EU diplomats in so-called trilogues.

-But NGOs have already warned that the latest compromise drafts of the text threatened to defang the legislation, even though, according to Wednesday's report: "On a rolling basis, Case is identifying an increasing number of vexatious lawsuits that shut down acts of participation, and the list of countries around Europe that are home to such lawsuits is growing".
+But NGOs have already warned that recent compromise drafts of the text threatened to defang the legislation, even though, according to Wednesday's report: "On a rolling basis, Case is identifying an increasing number of vexatious lawsuits that shut down acts of participation, and the list of countries around Europe that are home to such lawsuits is growing".

-The study showed that the vast majority of cases were being brought by politicians and state entities (340 out of 820 cases surveyed) and businessmen (335 cases).
+The study showed that the vast majority of cases were brought by politicians and state entities (340 out of 820 cases surveyed) and businessmen (335 cases).

-Most victims (560) were journalists, editors, or media outlets, although NGO activists, academics, and even cartoonists have also been targeted.
+Most victims (560) were journalists, editors, or media outlets, although NGO activists, academics, and even cartoonists have been targeted.

-The number one complaint was alleged defamation (590 cases) or privacy breach (41) and the number one issue at question was alleged corruption (181 cases).
+The top complaint was alleged defamation (590 cases) or privacy breach (41) and the number one issue at question was alleged corruption (181 cases).

-Plaintiffs usually filed civil lawsuits (69.6 percent) instead of criminal ones (20.9 percent) or seeking injunctions (6.5 percent).
+Plaintiffs usually filed civil lawsuits (69.6 percent) instead of criminal ones (20.9 percent), or seeking injunctions (6.5 percent).

-They often asked for what Case called "exorbitant demands in value for damages" — the highest figure asked for was €17.6m, but the average was €360,659.
+They often asked for what Case called "exorbitant demands in value for damages" — the highest figure sought was €17.6m, but the average was €360,659.

-But even if they sought just a symbolic €1, as in some cases, this still had the effect of draining individual journalists or editor's financial and psychological resources due to the time it took to put forward a legal defence and the legal costs involved, Case warned.
+And even if they wanted just a symbolic €1, as in some instances, this still drained individual journalists or editors' financial and psychological resources, Case warned.

+Media faced extra work to prepare their defence and defendants' lawyers, in Brussels for instance, also billed them hundreds of euros per hour for handling their fightback.